GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 To start, we see that our solver is registered with a user-chosen name (here ``SinglePhaseFlow``, but it could be anything).
 This is a common practice in GEOSX: users need to give names to objects they define.
-This is analogous to instantiating a class in C++ code.
 From now on, this unique name will be used as the *handle* to this specific flow solver instance.
 This handle will also be used inside the code to point to this specific instance of a SinglePhaseFVM solver.

-Then, we set a solver-specific level of on-console logging (``logLevel`` set to 1 here).
+Then, we set a solver-specific level of console logging (``logLevel`` set to 1 here).
 Higher values will lead to more console output and/or intermediate results saved to files.
+When debugging, higher verbosity is useful, while in production runs you may want to suppress most of the output.

 For solvers of the ``SinglePhaseFVM`` family, we must specify a discretization scheme.
-Here, we use a Two-Point Flux Approximation (TPFA) finite volume discretization scheme, a typical discretization scheme used in cartesian cell-centered finite volume methods.
+Here, we use a Two-Point Flux Approximation (TPFA) finite volume discretization scheme, a typical discretization scheme used in finite volume methods.

 We have also specified a collection of fluids, rocks, and target regions of the mesh on which this solver will be applied (``Region2``).